 ₹6,500+

-One-way — great per-head value
+One-way, great per-head value

 The Pune to Panchgani cab fare starts at ₹2,500 one-way for a sedan (Swift Dzire, Aspire, Etios) and ₹3,500 for an SUV (Innova, Ertiga).
 Round-trip 2-day Pune to Panchgani cab charges are ₹5,500-6,500 for sedan and ₹7,500-8,500 for SUV.
 The fare covers driver, fuel, and GST.
 Tolls (~₹300-400 total) and parking at viewpoints are billed separately and shown upfront before your Pune to Panchgani cab booking is confirmed.

-Booking our Pune to Panchgani taxi service is straightforward — call +91-88620-92781, send a WhatsApp, or fill the booking form.
+Booking our Pune to Panchgani taxi service is straightforward.
+Call +91-88620-92781, send a WhatsApp, or fill the booking form.
 Share your Pune pickup point, travel date, return date (for round trips), group size, and vehicle preference.
 We confirm Pune to Panchgani cab booking and driver details within minutes.
 No advance payment is taken; you pay the driver after the trip.

-No hidden Pune to Panchgani cab charges — we keep it transparent.
+No hidden Pune to Panchgani cab charges.
+We keep it transparent.
 Your fare includes driver, fuel, GST, and (on overnight trips) driver allowance.
 Extras shown upfront: tolls about ₹150-200 each way, parking at viewpoints ₹50-100, and Table Land vehicle entry ₹50.
 Zero booking fee, zero advance.

-Yes — combined Pune-Panchgani-Mahabaleshwar trips are our most popular Panchgani booking.
+Yes, combined Pune-Panchgani-Mahabaleshwar trips are our most popular Panchgani booking.
 The two hill stations are just 19 km apart.
 Combined sedan trips start around ₹6,000 for 2 days; SUV from ₹9,000.
 We add the extra Mahabaleshwar km transparently.
 You might also enjoy Pune to Lonavala as another weekend hill station option.

 About 2.5 hours, covering 100 km.
-The first 85 km on NH48 goes fast — it's the ghat section in the last 17 km that takes time due to curves.
+The first 85 km on NH48 goes fast.
+It's the ghat section in the last 17 km that takes time due to curves.
 If you leave Pune before 7 AM, you'll avoid city traffic and reach by 9:30.
 Weekend peak-season ghat traffic can add 20-30 minutes.
 During monsoon, foggy patches slow things down too.

 No. Zero advance, zero booking fee.
 You pay the driver directly once your trip is complete.
 Just call or WhatsApp us, we confirm the fare, assign a driver, and you're set.